-- God’s providence is evident all through the history of this great story.
+- God’s providence is evident throughout the history of this grand story.

-- True stories will encourage your student in his/her Christian faith as well as challenge him in his walk with God.
+- True stories will encourage your student in his/her Christian faith and challenge him in his walk with God.

-- Your student(s) will do map studies, timelines, nature studies, and creative writing,
+- Your student(s) will study maps, timelines, nature, and creative writing,

 - Creating a keepsake notebook will introduce your student(s) to the government, geography, industry, and agriculture, flora and fauna of Pennsylvania.

 - Flexible enough to use with one or more students.

 - Use as a full year history/literature course or a weekly supplement to your current studies.